milanm/csharp-cheatsheet/README.md

     }
 }

-// Best practices for locks:
-// 1.
-Use a private object for locking
-// 2.
-Keep the locked section as small as possible
-// 3.
-Avoid locking on 'this' or public objects
-// 4.
-Don't execute long-running or blocking operations inside a lock
-// 5.
-Consider using higher-level synchronization primitives for complex scenarios
 ```

+**Best practices for locks:**
+1. Use a private object for locking
+2. Keep the locked section as small as possible
+3. Avoid locking on 'this' or public objects
+4. Don't execute long-running or blocking operations inside a lock
+5. Consider using higher-level synchronization primitives for complex scenarios

 ## Using statement